wbfw109/vscode-cppm-goto-definition-workaround/README.md

 This extension implements a simple workaround under the following assumptions:

-- The names of imported modules generally resemble file paths.
+- The project’s directory structure roughly aligns with module naming.
 - Module names use `.` or `:` as partition separators (e.g., `foo.bar:baz`).
-- The project file system structure roughly aligns with module naming.

 The extension performs the following steps:

-1. When the cursor is on a line that begins with an `import` statement, the extension extracts the remainder of the line after the `import` keyword.
+1. When the cursor is on a line that begins with an `import` statement, the extension extracts the remainder of the line after the `import` keyword and treats it as the **search text**.
-2. The module name is processed: any occurrences of `.` or `:` are replaced with whitespace.
-3. If a prefix matches any entry in the optional user configuration (`cppm.prefixMatchIgnore`), that prefix is stripped.
+2. If the search text starts with any prefix listed in the optional user configuration (`cppm.prefixMatchIgnore`), that prefix is stripped.
+3. The search text is transformed for `workbench.action.quickOpen`:
+   - Replace all `.` and `:` with spaces.
+   - Add a `" / "` prefix to improve matching by hinting that the first word may represent a folder name.
-4. The result is copied to the clipboard.
+4. The transformed search text is copied to the clipboard.
-5. The extension automatically opens the Quick Open dialog (`Ctrl+P`) and pastes the processed module name.
+5. The extension automatically opens the Quick Open dialog (`Ctrl+P`) and pastes the search text.

 This enables a quick, keyboard-driven navigation flow—effectively simulating a "Go to Definition" behavior for C++20 module imports.